 Find out how much it costs to build a house in Kentucky.
 Let us help you think about the expenses that you haven’t considered.
-Learn how Clever Partner Agents cannot only help you find a lot to build on but can also connect you with highly-regarded builders in your area.
+Learn how a local real estate agent can help you find a lot to build and can also connect you with highly-regarded builders in your area.

 You have searched every listing in Bowling Green, Frankfort, and Louisville, and you cannot find a house that meets your needs.
 You’re frustrated and about ready to throw in the towel and stay in your current home you’ve grown tired of.
 But then you consider the idea of building your own home.